AMWUA Mayors Urge Legislature to Approve DCP

-The mayors of the AMWUA cities – Avondale, Chandler, Gilbert, Glendale, Goodyear, Mesa, Peoria, Phoenix, Scottsdale and Tempe – issued a joint opinion piece in the Arizona Capital Times to stress the urgency and the importance to their residents to pass DCP and protect Arizona’s Colorado River water.
+The mayors of the AMWUA cities – Avondale, Chandler, Gilbert, Glendale, Goodyear, Mesa, Peoria, Phoenix, Scottsdale and Tempe – issued a joint opinion piece in the Arizona Capitol Times to stress the urgency and the importance to their residents to pass DCP and protect Arizona’s Colorado River water.

 Their following statement sums up why we encourage you to ask your Legislators to approve DCP:

 The greater Phoenix region is thriving because we continually plan and invest in our water supply.
 Today, we must act to protect one of the critical components of this supply – Colorado River water.

 The Colorado River collectively accounts for 45 percent of the water our cities deliver to 3.5 million people and to the industries that drive Arizona’s economic engine.
 This water supply is significantly stressed from 20 years of drought, and the federal government has warned it will step in if our state does not act by January 31 to stabilize the river, a scenario whereby all Arizonans stand to lose.

 As mayors of 10 Valley cities, we urge the Arizona Legislature to take swift action to protect our Colorado River supply and state economy by approving the Lower Basin Drought Contingency Plan (DCP).